mbalasu2/UOI_Data_Create/README.md

 About the program:
 --------------------------
 This program creates X matrix of (m,n) and y vector of (m,1) shape.
-In addition it calculates the ground truth Wact with 100 non-null number and of  shape (n,1).Currently the program creates hdf5 files.
+In addition it calculates the ground truth Wact with 100 non-null numbers and of  shape (n,1).Currently the program creates hdf5 files.
 Improvement can be done to save in other formats.